 We tried to be as prepared as possible, but when your limits are tested, your smallest oversights become huge inconveniences.
 Here are things I ended up regretting:

-- Forgetting to wrap my clothes in plastic.
+- Forgetting to wrap my clothes in plastic or mini dry bags.
 “It’s summer,” I thought, then we got caught in a storm.
 My bags’ rain covers could only do so much to prevent the insides from getting damp.

 - Neglecting to bring more quick-dry shirts.
 I only had one.
-Especially when travelling through thick forests, one needs quick-dry attire or risk spending hours in wet clothes.
+Especially when traveling through thick forests, one needs quick-dry attire or risk spending hours in wet clothes.

 - Overloading our bags; hanging little extra bags outside our bags.
 As much as possible, put everything inside the bag.
 That’s why they have all those compartments.